 In addition to the responsibilities which the governing body has, ensuring the safety and wellbeing of pupils requires input from a number of practitioners and the statutory guidance sets out the responsibly of all parties.
-These are set out in a table and appear as Appendix B. As part of those responsibilities, schools are required to have a policy for managing medicines on the premises.
+These are set out in a table and appear as Appendix B. As part of those responsibilities, schools are required to have a procedure for managing medicines on the premises which is within our First Aid Policy.